flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 Generally, the validators are separated in three main groups:
 1. Required validators: makes a field optional or required.
 2. Type validators: checks the type of the field.
-3. Other validators: makes other types of checking.
+3. Other validators: make any other kind of check that is not related to null or type validation.

 Generally, we build a validator composing those three types in the following way:
 <requiredValidator>(<typeValidator>(<otherValidator>()))

+For example:
+- Make the field required, check if it is of type `num` or a `String` parsable to one and then check if it is greater than 10.
+`Validators.required(Validators.num(Validators.greaterThan(10)))`